CiscoDevNet/DNAC-Android-SDK/README.md

-This app showcases the utility of android SDK (packaged and published as .aar) for building android apps
+This is an intent driven android app to query the list and details of the managed network devices for a given DNAC

 ---